mtaylor/undercloud-live/README.md

             <model type='e1000'/>
         </interface>

 1. Start the vm's for the control and leaf nodes.

-Install the images to disk.
+1. Install the images to disk.
    There is a kickstart file included on the images to make this easier.
+   However, before using the kickstart file, first make sure that a network configuration script exists for every network interface (this might be a Fedora bug).
+Here are some example commands that copy network scripts for a system with 1 interface, and a system with 2 interfaces

+        # System with 1 interface called ens3
+        sudo cp /etc/sysconfig/network-scripts/ifcfg-eth0 /etc/sysconfig/network-scripts/ifcfg-ens3

+        # System with 2 interfaces, ens3 and ens6
+        sudo cp /etc/sysconfig/network-scripts/ifcfg-eth0 /etc/sysconfig/network-scripts/ifcfg-ens3
+        sudo cp /etc/sysconfig/network-scripts/ifcfg-eth0 /etc/sysconfig/network-scripts/ifcfg-ens6

-Make any needed changes to the kickstart file and then run:
+1. Make any needed changes to the kickstart file and then run:

         liveinst --kickstart /opt/stack/undercloud-live/kickstart/anaconda-ks.cfg